madetech/learn/event-plans/mld/erlang.md

 * Lookup a piece of data by it’s key
 * Fetch all pieces of data held

+- You can use [this scaffold project](https://github.com/madetech/erlang-scaffold) as a basis for TDDing in Erlang.

 ### Retrospect

 * Is your public API easy to use?
 Any improvements?